csoeller/soellerlab-py3-git/content/pages/home.md

 <img style="float:left; border-right:18px solid white" width="80"
 src="{filename}/images/logos/Achtung.png" alt="Attention">

-We have a number of positions at all levels to fill (postdoc, PhD, technician).
+We have a number of positions at all levels to fill (postdoc, PhD).

-While separate advertisements will be forthcoming we encourage anybody who is interested to get in touch.
-Please [contact us](https://physiologie.unibe.ch/~soeller/) for inquiries.
+We encourage anybody who is interested to look at the [position descriptions]({filename}/pages/openings.md).
+Please [contact us](https://physiologie.unibe.ch/~soeller/) for any inquiries.

 ### The Laboratory